timoffex/skyrim-alchemy/README.md

 - `potential effects of <ing name>` lists all effects that an ingredient could still have
-- `suggestions for <ing name>` suggests a list of ingredients to try combining with your ingredient to learn new effects.
-The output shows two sets of ingredients: the first set is mutually disjoint, and the second set is just there to cover the rest of the potential effects on your ingredient that aren't covered by the first set.
+- `suggestions for <ing name>` suggests a list of ingredients to try combining with your ingredient to learn new effects

 **Update commands**: